andanao/Personal-Site/about/about.md

 <p style="font-size:20px">
 <font color="#282828">

-Born in a house in Matagalpa Nicaragua and grew up in 4 countries and both coasts of the US.
+Born in a house in Matagalpa Nicaragua I grew up in 4 countries and both coasts of the US.
 I am currently working on a dual degree in Chinese and Aerospace Engineering. <br><br>

 In my free time I like to cook and play classical guitar.
 </font><br>